 Turanga Health giving together for the community

-The team at Turanga Health have donated over $13,000 since they joined Sunrise Workplace Giving in July 2015.
+The team at Turanga Health donated over $16,000 in their first four years of Sunrise Workplace Giving.

 Turanga Health introduced the workplace giving scheme to allow staff the opportunity, if they would like to, to donate to Sunrise each pay day.
 Donations are automatically deducted through payroll and forwarded to Sunrise.